dmazin/dmazin.github.io/_posts/2023-03-10-lab-something-weird-sysbench.md

       - /home/dmitry/dev/labs/sysbench-mysql-basic/scripts:/scripts
 ```

-And then I can execute the script inside the container: `docker compose run sysbench scripts/run_test.sh fileio --file-test-mode=seqwr`.
+And then I can execute the prepare/run steps inside a single container: `docker compose run sysbench scripts/run_test.sh fileio --file-test-mode=seqwr`.

 So… does it work?
 Yes!